Georgia Labor Laws Guide

 Holiday leave (public employers) — state employers must grant their employees 12 paid holidays within a year.

+All state offices must be closed during these holidays.
+If an employee must work on a state holiday for any reason, they must be granted another day off.
 If a holiday falls on a rest day, it shall be observed on a specifically defined day.

 Holiday leave (private employer) — a private employer does not need to provide employees with holiday leave — paid or unpaid.

-Also, an employer can require employees to work on a holiday without receiving any premium pay or whatsoever.
+Also, an employer can require employees to work on a holiday without receiving any premium pay whatsoever.

 Annual leave — employees in Georgia are entitled to annual leave, which they can use for vacation or any other occasion to take time off.